Last updated on by

 You can either loll about on the sloping banks themselves right by the water’s edge, or find a sun-drenched bench on the walkway above.
 Either way, pack a picnic, get hold of some ice cream, enjoy the views, and embrace the downtime.

-You’ll find a little viewing platform jutting out over the road, which you can clearly see from the street below.
+Walk through to the al fesco area of Freiblick Bar, and you’ll find a little viewing platform jutting out over the road.
 It’s a great spot from which to appreciate Graz’s stunning architecture and red rooftops.
 You also get a terrific view of the clock tower on top of Schlossberg hill just ahead (more on that below).

 No need to purchase anything in the bar if you don’t want to, just head straight on through, and be sure to have your camera with you.